SamihSoylu/AppUpdater/README.md

 ### Things to Keep in mind
   - It is not recommended to remove the previous version zip file (Eg. version1.zip) as users will not be able to download the previous release before the newest.
-  - Only place a file that should be updated or the update size will be too large which may not be appriciated by your users.
+  - Only place the files that should be updated in to your version archive to prevent large updates.

 ### Error Codes